Move Forward Guide

 The following articles provide some of the best scientific evidence for the treatment of CRPS.
 The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
 The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.

 Di Pietro F, McAuley JH, Parkitny L, et al. Primary motor cortex function in complex regional pain syndrome: a systematic review and meta-analysis.
 J Pain.
 2013;14(11):1270–1288.
 Article Summary on PubMed.

 Moseley GL, Gallace A, Di Pietro F, Spence C, Iannetti GD.
 Limb-specific autonomic dysfunction in complex regional pain syndrome modulated by wearing prism glasses.
 Pain.
 2013;154 (11):2463–2468.
 Article Summary on PubMed.

 O’Connell NE, Wand BM, McAuley J, Marston L, Moseley GL.
 Interventions for treating pain and disability in adults with complex regional pain syndrome.Cochrane Database Syst Rev. 2013;(4):CD009416.
 Free Article.

 Moseley GL.
 Graded motor imagery is effective for long-standing complex regional pain syndrome: a randomised controlled trial.
 Pain.
 2004;108(1-2):192–198.
 Article Summary in PubMed.

 *PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine's MEDLINE database.

-Joseph Brence, PT, DPT, COMT, DAC.
-Reviewed by the MoveForwardPT.com editorial board.
+Authored by Joseph Brence, PT, DPT.
+Reviewed by the editorial board.